AlessioChen/React-Book-Finder/README.md

 ## Run the project
-After downloaded the source code run following commans in the project folder
+After downloading the source code run the following commands in the project folder

 ```
         npm install